lululxvi/deepxde/docs/demos/function/function.formula.rst

 The argument ``x`` to ``func`` is the network input.
 The ``func`` simply returns the corresponding function values from the given ``x``.

 Then, we define a computational domain.
-We can use a built-in class ``Interval`` as follows
+We can use a built-in class ``Interval`` as follows:

 .. code-block:: python